cta-observatory/ctapipe/docs/pipeline/index.rst

 Pipeline end
 ============
-The main challenge is how to stop all Threads without loosing an inputs.
+In multithreading mode ,the main challenge is how to stop all Threads without loosing an inputs.
 Indeed, we must ensure that all queues are empty and all threads are waiting for a new entry (not active).
 Because Python Thread can not be paused, we can not check that all the queues are empty and at the same time check that all threads are inactive
 So there is a risk that a queue is filled again when we control state of threads.